 - Drain the bowl and replace with warm, soapy water – I use non-toxic castile soap.
 Gently rub the eggs with a washcloth or your thumb to remove oils that prohibit the natural dyes from adhering effectively to the egg shell.

-Coloring The Eggs
+Dyeing The Eggs

 - Lower the eggs into the dye and place them in the fridge.
 Soak until your desired color is reached.
 (We usually soak ours overnight.)